Join us for an afternoon tour to explore local craft beer, wine, spirits, hard seltzers, ciders, and more!

 Then it will be time to step inside Goodfire Brewing, a company that has also made its mark in a very beer-centric town.
 We will visit with their team and sip a variety of their beers that have all originated from their talented head brewer.

-After the tour, we’ll drop you back off at Old Port Spirits and Cigars to grab some bottles and cans before continuing your exploration of lively downtown Portland.
+After the tour, we’ll drop you back off at Portland Beer Hub to grab some bottles and cans before continuing your exploration of lively downtown Portland.

 Generous portions of alcohol products made at each different location are included in the tour price.